CIRCSE/LT4HALA/2024/CFP.md

 ### IMPORTANT DATES
 **Workshop**
-- 4 March 2024: submission due
+- 26 February 2024: submission due
-- 25 March 2024: reviews due
+- 18 March 2024: reviews due
-- 1 April 2024: notifications to authors
+- 22 March 2024: notifications to authors
-- 15 April 2024: camera-ready (PDF) due
+- 5 April 2024: camera-ready (PDF) due

 **PLEASE NOTE THAT NO EXTENSION IS PLANNED FOR THE SHARED TASKS**